QuestCraftPlusPlus/QuestCraft/README.md

 - **[Simple Voice Chat](https://modrinth.com/plugin/simple-voice-chat)** (Adds proximity voice chat)

+**Iris and shaders in general are not yet available in QC.
+Installing any will crash the game!**

 ## Some Recommended Settings and Tips (For Zink and GL4ES)
 1. In the options menu, go to VR Settings/Stereo Rendering and set the resolution (NOT CAMERA RES) to 80%.
 This will decrease the general quality, but will give an extra performance boost.